Rome Early Christianity Tour – An Exploration of the Underground Church and Beyond

 The Holy Stairs - Santa Scala

-After a short walk up the Lateran hill, you will then visit the ancient Holy Stairs of the Roman Praetoria of Jerusalem, brought to Rome by the mother of Emperor Constantine.
-It was on these stairs that Pontius Pilate judged and condemned Jesus and which have been visited by pilgrims for centuries.
+After a short walk up the Lateran Hill, you will then visit the ancient Holy Stairs of the Roman Praetorium of Jerusalem, brought to Rome by the mother of Emperor Constantine.
+It was on these Holy Steps that Pontius Pilate judged and condemned Jesus.
 Your guide will show you the steps and then take you up the parallel steps to the room and relics at the top.
 Please note that due to time constraints, pilgrims cannot climb the Holy Stairs during the tour.

 3